Debra Rogers, Executive Director/CEO

 allen@fctv.org

-Allen Russell is the Production & Education Manager at FCTV.
-Allen is a graduate of Fitchburg State University, where he earned his BS degree in Communications with concentrations in both video production and a minor in international studies.
-He has worked in community television for three years, first in Raynham, MA and then at the Lakeville community television station.
+Allen Russell serves as the Production & Education Manager at FCTV.
+A graduate of Fitchburg State University, Allen holds a BS degree in Communications with concentrations in video production and a minor in international studies.
+Recently, he completed his Masters from Southern New Hampshire University, specializing in New Media and Management.

 Ryan Webber, Educational Access Coordinator